The Banishing: Production

 The Banishing was announced in September 2017, with UK-based The Fyzz Facility revealed to be financing it and WestEnd Films to produce.
 It was introduced at the 2017 Toronto International Film Festival.
 Jessica Brown Findlay and Sean Harris were revealed to be starring in October 2018, and principal photography began on 5 November 2018.

 Release

 The film premiered at the 2020 Sitges Film Festival in Spain on 12 October 2020, and then in the United Kingdom at the London FrightFest Film Festival on 22 October, where it impressed critics.
 It was then released across the United Kingdom on premium video-on-demand services by Vertigo Releasing, on 26 March 2021.

+Reception

+On review aggregation website Rotten Tomatoes, the film holds an approval rating of 62% based on 60 reviews, with an average rating of 5.8/10.
+The website's critics consensus reads: "The Banishing never truly taps into its full potential, although this gothic haunted house story still exudes a certain stately chill."
+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100 based on nine critics, indicating "mixed or average reviews".

+RogerEbert.com gave it a rating of two stars.
+In summary, it said that while it has the potential to be a terrifying, surreal experience, the film falls short due to poor character development, weak storytelling and lackluster cinematography.
+Despite a few strong performances, including Sean Harris as a local psychic, the movie fails to capture the audience's attention and instead leaves them wondering what else is on Shudder.

+The IndieWire gave it a rating of 2.5 stars.
+It said: "Sean Harris steals the show as occultist Harry Price, but Christopher Smith's gothic horror film isn't scary enough to subvert its clichés."

+The Guardian gave it a rating of three stars.
+In summary, it said that although the scares are standard for a gothic horror film, the director manages to create an unnerving atmosphere, and Jessica Brown Findlay's performance as Marianne holds the film together.